0xDegenDeveloper/GoL2/whitelist/README.md

 ## Off-chain:

 Using Typescript, the whitelist's root hash was calculated.
-A bunch of _[these scripts](./scripts/example.ts)_ were used to fetch the proofs for each leaf in the tree.
+A bunch of _[these scripts](./example.ts)_ were used to fetch the proofs for each leaf in the tree.

+If you were curious, we ran 3 batches of 8 scripts in parallel to speed this process up.
+Ecah script fetched ~25,000 proofs.
+The total time it took to fetch all ~500,000 proofs was ~1.5 hours (M3 Pro Chip).